WilkGardariki/Modbus-Master-Slave-for-Arduino/README.md

 KNOWN ISSUES
 =================================================================
-It is not compatible with ARDUINO LEONARDO and not tested under ARDUINO DUE and newer boards.
+It is not tested under ARDUINO DUE and newer boards.

 TODO List
 =================================================================